biplabbose/SPPU2026/README.md

 In case of any difficulty, please follow the instructions on the download page.

 ## Help video
-You can watch the following YouTube video to get help on the installation and running of JSim.
+You can watch the following YouTube video for help with installing and running JSim.
 Watch from 7 min onwards: https://youtu.be/BongNOPGu10?si=4Yaoyn0eoBmTTzcH

 ## Model codes:
-The repository holds two models: Goodwin model 1 and Goodwin model 2.
+The repository contains code for two models: Goodwin Model 1 and Goodwin Model 2.
-JSim project files for these models are provided.
-These can be loaded on JSim and used without any modifications.
+JSim project file `goodwin.proj` contains both models.
+Download this `.proj` file and load it on JSim (`file > Open project file`).
 The codes are also provided as text files.
 One can copy and use these codes and create new projects.